kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 `podGroupResourceClaim`, the ResourceClaim's `status.reservedFor` list will reference the PodGroup instead of each individual Pod.

+The name of a ResourceClaim referenced by a PodGroup via `resourceClaimName` will be recorded in the `status.resourceClaimStatuses` of each Pod that requests that PodGroup's claim.
+Along with names of ResourceClaims generated from templates (for the Pod or its PodGroup), this keeps all information about exactly which ResourceClaims are requested by the Pod in the Pod itself so the kubelet does not need to look up a Pod's PodGroup.

 #### Deallocate

 The ResourceClaim controller will continue to deallocate claims when there are